JavaScript is required

 For learning and development outcome descriptors, see:

 You must write at least one intentional teaching strategy to support the child’s learning progress against each of the 5 VEYLDF outcomes.
-Individualised strategies are helpful to Foundation teachers as they begin to plan their teaching approaches and programs for the start of the school year.
+Individualised strategies are helpful to Foundation/Prep teachers as they begin to plan their teaching approaches and programs for the start of the school year.
 Strategies that reference the individual child's abilities, dispositions and interests are helpful to the receiving teacher and school.

-Children with additional needs
+Children with diverse learning needs

 • captures information about other early childhood professionals supporting the family and child.